magnuszetterberg/re-install/readme.md

     - htop
     - openssh-server

+It then setups the rust environment by running

+    curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

 It then downloads nerdfonts to your local directory the script was run from, and then unpacks the .zip file to ~/.fonts

     wget -N https://github.com/ryanoasis/nerd-fonts/releases/download/v2.3.3/JetBrainsMono.zip